Photo by AJ_Watt from Getting Images Signature via Canva.com

 While it often means an additional playroom, man cave, extra bedroom, or project area, an unfinished basement isn’t necessarily a deal-breaker.
 Many home buyers will welcome the opportunity to customize this space to their liking.

-Still, a finished basement can add value to your home, so it’s a good idea to take a look at the market, your finances, and your selling timeline to make an educated decision as to whether you should start this project.
+Still, sometimes a finished basement can add value to your home, so it’s a good idea to take a look at the market, your finances, and your selling timeline to make an educated decision as to whether you should start this project.

 Getting your house ready to sell is undoubtedly a significant undertaking, even if you’re a seasoned home seller.
 With all the tools and resources made available, you can have the confidence to budget your repair projects and get started.
 And when you’re ready to list your immaculate home on the market, you know where to go—MilitaryByOwner!